After several attempts, wildlife officers remove tire that was around an elk's neck for over two years | NewsChannel 3-12

 “The hair was rubbed off a little bit.
 There was one small open wound maybe the size of a nickel or quarter, but other than that it looked really good,” said Murdoch.
 “I was actually quite shocked to see how good it looked.”

-This was the fourth time in a week officers have tired to tranquilize the animal to remove the tire, but several factors including other elk being near hindered efforts.
+This was the fourth time in a week officers have tried to tranquilize the animal to remove the tire, but several factors including other elk being near hindered efforts.

 “Tranquilizer equipment is a relatively short-range tool and given the number of other elk moving together along with other environmental factors, you really need to have things go in your favor to have a shot or opportunity pan out,” said Swanson in the news release.